Do you want to build your own ramp but want to make certain that your wheelchair ramp angle is safe first?

 Conclusion

-You can design and build an ADA-compliant ramp at your home with the help of a professional contractor or manufacturer that has experience in this field.
+You can design and build an ADA-compliant ramp at your home with the help of a professional contractor or manufacturer who has experience in this field.

 You can also do more research to build yourself at home without risking quality and safety precautions for your wheelchair ramps.